Gabrielle Calise is a Florida-based culture writer and editor obsessed with offbeat stories and nostalgia.

 Etc.

-These days you can find me in St. Petersburg, riding a red bicycle and looking for story ideas.
-Separately, I am trying to master the art of homemade hummus so I can make my Lebanese mother proud (yes, I’ve even interviewed her, too!)”
+These days you can find her in St. Petersburg, riding a red bicycle and looking for story ideas.
+Gabrielle also sings and plays guitar in a multi-generational, all-female punk band called Hex Appeal, formed during Ladies Rock Camp.
+Separately, she is trying to master the art of homemade hummus so she can make her Lebanese mother proud (yes, she’s even interviewed her, too!)

 Get in Touch →